BGP route reflectors, used as an alternate method to full mesh IBGP, help in scaling.

 If there are two Route Reflectors, Is same or different cluster IDs better on the Route Reflectors ?

-If RR receives the routes with the same cluster ID, it is discarded.
+If RR receives the routes from an IBGP neighbor which has the same cluster ID, routes are discarded.

 Let’s start with the basic topology.

 In the diagram shown above in fig.1, R1 and R2 are the route reflectors, and R3 and R4 are the RR clients.
 Both route reflectors use the same cluster ID.

 Green lines depict physical connections.
 Red lines show IBGP connections.